We are still busy in Bowen Hills.

 Bowen Hills is adjacent to Fortitude valley and is a mix of light industrial, commercial and some residential property.
-Its borders follow Breakfast Creek, Bowen Bridge Road, and snippets of Breakfast Creek Road and St Paul’s Terrace.
+Its borders follow Breakfast Creek, Bowen Bridge Road, and parts of Breakfast Creek Road and St Paul’s Terrace.
 The suburb lies immediately northeast of the Brisbane central business district and is undergoing a residential revival with many new medium density homes to be built in coming years.
 In 2008 the Bowen Hills Priority Development Area (PDA) was declared, with a review in 2010.
 The PDA covers 108-hectares of land in the inner northern suburb of Bowen Hills, and is located east of the Royal Brisbane and Women’s Hospital, south of the inner city bypass and Enoggera Creek and north of Brunswick Street.
 Landmark places within the PDA include the RNA Showgrounds, the Old Museum, Perry Park and the Bowen Hills Railway Station.
 The present RNA Showgrounds redevelopment proposal will provide a further catalyst for rejuvenation.

 A former Metro Property residential development proposal has been replaced by a new proposal for a mixed use retail and office precinct.
 Located at 66-98 Montpelier Road, Bowen Hills, the development known as ‘Valley Live’ would include 35,474m2 (GFA) of office space and 9,986m2 (GFA) of retail space.